 A number of improvements to services are planned for 2017-18 with some improvements already underway.
-These are detailed in Attachment 1 to this Report.
+These are detailed in Attachment 1 to Report CJ181-11/17.

-That Council RECEIVES the 2016-17 Customer Satisfaction Monitor results and proposed improvement actions forming Attachment 1 to this Report.
+That Council RECEIVES the 2016-17 Customer Satisfaction Monitor results and proposed improvement actions forming Attachment 1 to Report CJ181-11/17.